MicrosoftEdge/WebView2Feedback/specs/APIReview_UAString.md

 # Background
-The User Agent is a client-side piece of information that the browser/webcontrol sends to the server/website a user visits.
+The User Agent (UA) is a client-side piece of information that the browser/webcontrol sends to the server or website a user visits.
 It contains information about user’s system and is modifiable by the user.

 Currently, a developer can pass the --user-agent browser args to the CreateWebView2EnvironmentWithDetails function.
 	Ex.
 CreateWebView2EnvironmentWithDetails(nullptr, nullptr, L"--user-agent=\"myUA\"", ...);
 	For more info about the ‘—user - agent’ flag visit: https://peter.sh/experiments/chromium-command-line-switches/#user-agent.

 However, there are a couple limitations to this workaround-- you cannot modify a command line switch at runtime, nor can you change the user agent per webview.
 In this document we describe the new API.
 We'd appreciate your feedback.